SathinSmakkamai/IFTcoursework2023/Student_22209837/1.CourseworkOne/README.md

 ## SQL Query explain

+In this coursework, we use PGadmin and PostgreSQL as a SQL database.
+Within our database "cash_equity", we have six different tables.
+The three following queries from the SQL database represent the possible usage and implications of big data that can improve real-world decision-making.

 #### Query 1: Get the percentage change of equity in different sectors within the USA

 ```